dford-avb/dford-avb.github.io/devdocs-m1/_includes/install/new-cli-intro.md

-Magento has one command-line interface that performs both installation and configuration tasks: `<your Magento install dir>/bin/magento`.
+Openmage has one command-line interface that performs both installation and configuration tasks: `<your Openmage install dir>/bin/openmage`.
 The new interface performs multiple tasks, including:

--   Installing Magento (and related tasks such as creating or updating the database schema, creating the deployment configuration, and so on).
+-   Installing Openmage (and related tasks such as creating or updating the database schema, creating the deployment configuration, and so on).
 -   Clearing the cache.
 -   Managing indexes, including reindexing.
 -   Creating translation dictionaries and translation packages.